What’s the difference between plant based fashion and vegan fashion? We explain!

 Made in Italy just might make a comeback: Adriana Santanocito and Enrica Arena teamed up to try and find a use for the 700,000 tons of by product produced every year by the Italian citrus industry, showing the world that anything is possible if you simply put your mind to it.
-Orange fiber fabric is light, soft, mimicking highly sought after silk – and not only: it even has the ability to release its active principles directly onto the skin!
-Now isn’t that revolutionary.
+Orange fiber fabric is light, soft, mimicking highly sought after silk.

 The notoriously un-eco/animal friendly luxury brand Ferragamo has turned over a new leaf (ha, ha!) with its stunning orange fiber collection, below.

 Whilst you may think bamboo is one of the best plant based fabrics because it’s so easy to grow, it actually requires a whole lot of chemical baths before it’s soft and pliable enough to turn into yarn.
 Luckily, an increasing number of ‘organic bamboo’ companies are coming up, ensuring the chemicals they use for this do less harm to the planet and its people.

-This is one of my personal favourite plant based fabrics, because it can’t be ‘farmed’, meaning it can only be harvested from natural forests, giving governments incentives to preserve cork oak forests in places like Portugal, where they still exist.
+This is one of my personal favourite plant based fabrics, because it can’t be ‘farmed’.
+It can only be harvested from natural forests, giving governments incentives to preserve cork oak forests in places like Portugal, where they still exist.
 And since cork only removes a bit of the bark, the tree doesn’t die.
 Win, win!

 Did we miss any plant based fashion textiles?
 Let us know in the comments below!

 Main image: Eileen Fisher